grapa-dev/grapa/README.md

 #### string

 ### Lexical Operators
+There are several predefined lexical operators, most of which define how $ID, $INT, $FLOAT, $STR, etc, are processed and generate the corresponding tokens.
+There are also a few other lexical operators that will trigger special handling of the input stream.
+The following are two examples.
+Currently there is no way to define/change the lexical operators - this will come in some future version of grapa.

 #### `$&`
   * Wrap the XML data in $& on either side to have grapa parse the input as XML.
 These characters are specail lexical triggers that modify the parsing engine token generation.
 The first instence turns the mode on and the second turns the mode off.